contactandyc/another-c-library/10_binary_search_trees.md

 1. If the copy doesn't have a parent, then the position is 0 because it is the root node.
 2. If the copy has a parent and the copy is the left child, then the position is the same as the parent's position.
-3. Otherwise, the copy is the right child of the parent and the position is the parent's position plus its length + 1.
+3. Otherwise, the copy is the right child of the parent, and the position is the parent's position plus its length + 1.
 ```c
 copy->position = parent ? ((parent->left == copy) ? parent->position : parent->position + parent->length + 1) : 0;
 ```